 As mentioned in the introduction, Content Studio is XP’s content management interface.
 Use it to navigate, create, edit, and publish content and sites.
 Content Studio also lets you preview pages and other content types that have a visual component.

-To access Content Studio from the XP landing page (or anywhere in XP), use the admin menu and select "Content Studio".
+To access Content Studio from the XP home page (or anywhere in XP), use the top right XP menu and select "Content Studio".

 Wanna get a quick overview over Content Studio?
 Watch this short video on Content Studio basics for a quick overview of how Content Studio works and what you can do with it.
-If you’d rather just keep reading: we’ll introduce everything as we go along, so you should be able to follow anyway.
+If you’d rather just keep reading: we’ll introduce everything as we go along.

 To get going, press the "New…" button in the toolbar.
 This will bring up a "Create Content" dialog that looks something like this: